Posse from Hell: Production

 Making his directoral debut, Herbert Coleman was a highly experienced assistant director and associate producer with a long string of credits including working with Alfred Hitchcock.
 Coleman later directed Audie Murphy in an episode of his Whispering Smith TV series and the feature Battle at Bloody Beach.
 Coleman filmed at Lone Pine, California with one location being the aptly named Rattlesnake Hill where thirty rattlesnakes were removed before filming could commence.

 Coleman surrounded Murphy with a variety of up and coming young stars as well as experienced professionals.
 Zohra Lampert was a New York method actress whose adlibbing frequently confused Murphy, but the two worked out their scenes together.
 It was one of several Westerns John Saxon appeared in during the 1960s.

 Huffaker's screenplay deviated from his novel by having Murphy's character as an outsider gunfighter rather than the Marshal's established deputy.
-His script emphasises the similarity between Cole's voluntary exclusion from society with Helen's sudden involuntary exclusion with her rape.
+His script emphasises the similarity between Cole's voluntary exclusion from society with Helen's sudden involuntary exclusion resulting from her rape.
 Helen attempts suicide then later talks about becoming a prostitute.
 She is talked out of both by Cole with the two eventually finding a place in society together.
 Huffaker stated that when writing a screenplay for the Medal of Honor awardee Audie Murphy, he had to put Murphy's character in "a situation where he has to do something bigger than life.
 So it really kind of fit him in a way".

-Through his viewing the actions of Caddo, Kern and Helen more than make up for the negative traits in the townspeople, Cole ends the film saying "There is always someone or something worthwhile.
-We just have to look hard enough".
+Through his viewing the actions of Caddo, Kern and Helen more than making up for the negative traits in the townspeople, Cole ends the film saying "There is always someone or something worthwhile...if we just look hard enough".